zekroTJA/shinpuru/README.md

 # Docker

-Read about how to self-host shinpuru using the provided Docker image in the [**wiki article**](https://github.com/zekroTJA/shinpuru/wiki/Docker).
+Read about how to host shinpuru using the provided Docker image in the [**wiki article**](https://github.com/zekroTJA/shinpuru/wiki/Docker).

 ---